Find Grad Schools

 44 Yearly Graduations

 The most popular school in the United States for engineering mechanics students seekinga master's degree is Iowa State University.
 Each year, around 31,800 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $8,324 per year, while in-state graduate students, on average, pay $10,140 per year.
-During the 2020-2021 academic year, 44 people received their master's degree in engineering mechanics from Iowa State.
-About 9% of this group were women, and 11% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $8,678 per year, while in-state graduate students, on average, pay $10,572 per year.
+During the most recent year for which we have data, 44 people received their master's degree in engineering mechanics from Iowa State.
+Of these students, 10% were women and 8% were members of underrepresented racial-ethnic groups.

 #2